Expert Roof Repair Services

 These are very, very critical areas of your roof.
 You want a roof designed in such a way that when rain water hits the roof and it just travel straight down, drains off the roof, goes into your gutters, and gets carried away from your house.
 It’s like the water has a nice, clean, and clear pathway off the roof.
 Dead valleys are areas that obstruct that pathway and they cause the water to gather or to collect.
 It’s very critical that if you’ve got one or more of these on your roof, you are fully aware of how your contractor is going to working with them.

-A lot of times, these areas are handled with some sort of roofing membrane like a PVC, or TPO, or a rubber membrane, which is basically sort of like putting a big plastic bag over your roof.
+A lot of times, these areas are handled with some sort of roofing membranes like a PVC, or TPO, or a rubber membrane, which is basically sort of like putting a big plastic bag over your roof.
 It’s like a big impenetrable plumber seal in those areas.
 That’s a good way to handle them.
 However, even if you use those types of barriers and those types of materials in a dead valley, you are inevitably going to end up putting fasteners through them.
 At some point, the membrane is going to join up with the rest of the roof and require fastening and this presents an opportunity for water to possibly penetrate through the fixing holes.

 The other way that sometimes you can handle dead valleys is with sheet metal.
 It’s also the most time consuming and the most expensive but it’s probably the most durable and lasting way to do things.
 You might find that your roofing contractor doesn’t have the expertize or the equipment for using sheet metal in those areas.
 So, you might end up hiring a sheet metal contractor to come in and handle those dead valley areas.